trey-rosius/babysitter_api/content/resolvers/book_a_nanny.md

 If you want to re-process all messages in DLQ, that's where the `RedrivePolicy` comes in.
 <br />

-We set `maxReceiveCount` to 5, to recieve 5 messages at a time.
+We set `maxReceiveCount` to 5, to receive 5 messages at a time.

 Next, we have to write a function, based on the breakdown we outlined above, Here's how the code looks like.

 You can find it in `resolvers/jobs/book_nanny.py`

 ```